alexware/design-patterns-swift/README.md

 ```

 ## Object Pool
-> Object Pools are used when we need some heavy object to be cached (because of expensive initialization).
+> Used when there's a need for caching a 'heavy' object (has an expensive initialization).

 Note: The Pool should be responsible for reseting the state of the objects. </br>